vt-middleware/passay/reference/index.md

 {% endhighlight %}

 ## Advanced validation: M of N rules
-Many password policies contain a rule of the form _password must contain at least M of the following N_.
+Many password policies contain a rule of the form _password must contain at least M of the following N categories_.
 The [`CharacterCharacteristicsRule`](../javadocs/org/passay/CharacterCharacteristicsRule.html) component supports this use case.
 Consider the following policy: